 Some time ago, after having done the rounds on the London gigging circuit for a while, I decided it would be a cunning idea to see if I could get the interest of a manager, to help me get my music out there properly.
 You know, out there – to the right ear drums.
 Your beautifully sculpted and highly sought after ear drums, to be specific.

 I decided that I would send a few music industry bigwigs ‘messages in bottles’ with a treasure map inside.
-When I say ‘send’ I mean hand deliver.
+When I say ‘send’ I really mean hand deliver.
 Shoe string and all that.
-So off I set on my mission, leaving my strange offering in doorways of music indsutry offices, with some exchanges with bemused admin staff who received my gift with instructions that it should be washed up on the shore of the manager in question’s desk.
+So off I set on my mission, leaving my strange offering in the doorways of music indsutry offices, with some exchanges with bemused admin staff who received my gift with instructions that it should be washed up on the shore of the manager in question’s desk.

-One of these managers did get my message, and did find me on my musical island, in the form of a little stage at The Troubadour in Earl’s Court West London.
+One of these bigwigs who got my message, came to find me on my musical island, in the form of a little stage at The Troubadour in Earl’s Court West London.
 (Wonderful little venue if you don’t know it.
 Lots of candle light and bohemian history.)
 I was excited to have caught the attention of one of the UK’s most reputable managers, and I wheeled out my best schmoozing efforts for the occasion.
 After the gig, we sat down and chatted business.
 ‘To get anywhere in this industry’, he declared emphatically whilst straightening his tie, ‘you need to write hit songs, and get on day time radio.’
 I nodded my head.
 It made sense to me.
 I thought about the people I knew he represented, and yes they had hit songs on daytime radio.
 Seemed like a sensible path to really go about the business of earning a living as a singer-songwriter.
 ‘We’ll be keeping an eye on you’, he said.
 ‘Keep writing and performing, and keep in touch with us.’
 We chatted a bit more about the unpredictability of the music industry and some of his successes, and then we shook hands and parted ways.

 I would say that over the next few days and weeks I thought about the advice he had given me and avidly began putting it into practise.
 But the truth is, it didn’t even occur to me to put his advice into practise.
 I didn’t have it in me to think about how to write a Hit Song, or how to self-consciously write music friendly to daytime radio.
 I’m an incurable idealist is the truth of it.
 Perhaps willfully obscure at times, I don’t know.
 I wanted to write songs about things I cared about, things that had happened to me, no matter how palatable to whatever shows my new bigwig friend had in mind.